 Take a look at last year's brochure.

 More information on the 2015 Seminar will be available in February 2015.

 Use one of the links on the left to register for this year's seminar.

-On June 16-19, 2014, the Lignite Energy Council will conduct an education seminar for 125 elementary and secondary teachers from Minnesota, Montana, South Dakota and North Dakota.
+On June 15-18, 2015, the Lignite Energy Council will conduct an education seminar for approximately 130 elementary and secondary teachers from Minnesota, Montana, South Dakota and North Dakota.
 The seminar was totally revamped in 2009 and made into a two-credit class which lasts for four days.
-You can also receive credit from the University of North Dakota (Economics), North Dakota State University (Education), or Minot State University (Science).
+Participants can receive credit from the University of North Dakota (Economics), North Dakota State University (Education), or Minot State University (Science).
 This means that teachers who took the class when it was a one-credit course can take it again if they need a refresher as there is lots of new information.